 After posting my review of THE SENSATIONAL SHE-HULK (Marvel Graphic Novel #18) I had several people point out to me that this wasn’t the first time that John Byrne wrote a story involving She-Hulk’s nudity.
 That is correct.
 Which is what brings me to this particular issue of The Fantastic Four today.
 I didn’t regularly read John Byrne’s Fantastic Four when it was out, but I caught a few issues here and there, including this one, which I’d forgotten about.
-So I dug through my longboxes until I found my copy, and re-read it.
-It didn’t make much of an impression on me as a kid, but re-reading it as an adult definitely gave it a new perspective.
+So I dug through my longboxes until I found my copy, and re-read.
+It didn’t make much of an impression on me as a kid, but reading it as an adult definitely give it a new perspective.

 This story takes place during the time that She-Hulk was temporarily a member of the Fantastic Four, taking The Thing’s place (for reasons which I don’t really remember, other than it had something to do with Marvel’s big “Secret War” miniseries).
 This issue is pretty much a She-Hulk solo story, with the rest of the team only making minor appearances.
 That’s a little odd considering that this issue is #275 of the title, wouldn’t that be considered some type of “anniversary” issue?
 You’d think you’d want to feature the whole team in some important story, instead of what we got here.

 She-Hulk is minding her own business sunbathing topless on top of the Baxter Building (The FF’s HQ).
 She’s laying face down, reading a book.
 A photographer flies overhead in a helicopter, and the pilot intentionally flies close by her so that the wind created by the helicopter’s blades will blow off her towel and cause her to turn over so that the photographer can quickly snap pictures of her bare breasts.
 She-Hulk tries to catch the helicopter but they get away.
 She-Hulk tracks down the photographer and finds out that he was working for a man named T.J.
 Vance, who publishes a magazine called The Naked Truth.
 She pays him a visit, first in her human form as Jennifer Walter, and tries to threaten Vance with legal action, but he refuses to back down, even when Jennifer turns into She-Hulk in front of him.
-According to him he’s already pre-sold 3 million copies of the next issue, when his average circulation is 100,000.
-It turns out there’s nothing She-Hulk can do, as a public figure in a public area at the time, he had the right to take pictures and publish them.
+According to them he’s already pre-sold 3 million copies of the next issue, when his average circulation is 100,000.
+It turns out there’s nothing She-Hulk can d0, as a public figure in a public area at the time, he had the right to take pictures and publish them.

 So She-Hulk resigns herself to the fact that the magazine will be coming out.
 The comic skips ahead a month, and The Human Torch shows up with a copy of the magazine.
 But good news!